kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 ## KudoOperator-Task

-A `KudoOperator` task allows you to specify a dependency on other operators.
+As of KUDO 0.15.x, KUDO supports a `KudoOperator` task which allows you to specify a dependency on other operators.
 While dependencies in general is a complicated topic, `KudoOperator` itself is about installation dependencies i.e. your operator instance and all its dependencies (including transitive ones) will be installed and/or removed as one unit.

 KUDO operators already have a mechanism to deal with installation dependencies called [plans, phases, and steps](plans.md) with serial or parallel execution strategy.
 This mechanism is already powerful enough to express any dependency hierarchy including transitive dependencies.